Chantenay Carrots

 - Salt and pepper to taste

-- 1. In a large pot, heat coconut oil over medium heat and sauté the onion until translucent.
+- 1. In a large pot, heat olive oil over medium heat and sauté the onion, garlic, and ginger until fragrant.

-- 2. Add the chopped Chantenay carrots and grated ginger, cooking for another 5 minutes.
+- 2. Add the chopped Chantenay carrots and vegetable broth, then bring to a boil.

 Chantenay Carrot Hummus